-This will cover USGS staff time and associated costs (e.g., boats, vehicles, fuel, supplies, instrument costs, travel, chlorophyll and nutrient analyses, phytoplankton enumeration).
-This budget assumes the Delta RMP will contract directly with BSA and Lumigen to cover analytical costs for cyanotoxins.
+This budget will cover USGS staff time and associated costs (e.g., boats, vehicles, fuel, supplies, instrument costs, travel, chlorophyll and nutrient analyses, phytoplankton enumeration, data analysis, presentations, data release, and report writing).
+This budget assumes the Delta RMP will contract directly with BSA Environmental and/or Lumigen Laboratories to cover analytical costs for cyanotoxins.